-Keith Urban And Carrie Underwood To Play ‘The Fighter’ At ACM Awards
+Keith Urban And Carrie Underwood To Perform ‘The Fighter’ At ACM Awards

 — BluePurple Records (@BluePurpleMusic) March 22, 2017

-Underwood was the winner of American Idol back in 2005 and has since gone on to release five albums as well as a Greatest Hits CD.
+Underwood was the winner of American Idol in 2005 and has since gone on to release five albums, as well as a greatest hits CD.
 In just over a decade, she had already notched 24 No. 1 singles as of July of 2016, according to One Country.
-Some Underwood’s hit singles include “Wasted,” “Before He Cheats,” “See You Again,” and “All-American Girl.”
+Some of Underwood’s hit singles include “Wasted,” “Before He Cheats,” “See You Again,” and “All-American Girl.”

 Urban and Underwood have both had tremendously successful careers in country music.
-The 52 annual AMC awards air on Sunday, April 2 at 8:00 p.m.
+The 52 annual AMC awards air on Sunday, April 2, at 8 p.m.
 EST on CBS.
-Will you be tuning in to see Carrie Underwood and Keith Urban perform “The Fighter?”
+Will you be tuning in to see Carrie Underwood and Keith Urban perform “The Fighter”?
 Let us know!

 [Featured Image by Kevin Winter/Getty Images]